Gaff/my_esphome/docs/HeatingController.md

 ![EWC2 diagram with external inputs highlighted](EWC2_component_view.png)

 I could have wired the outputs into blocks H above, but I wanted to leave the existing timeswitches in place just-in-case.
-Fortunately the wires to the actuatorswere already spliced further down it was easy to wire the extra inputs in parallel.
+Fortunately the wires to the actuators were already spliced further down it was easy to wire the extra inputs in parallel.
 Note that with the EWC-2 wiring centre it doesn't matter if you power the actuater via the `SwL` switch-live input terminal, or via the `L1` live output terminal, either way the EWC will know to start the pump.

 ### Control via Home Assitant